winitzki/CocoaJoin/README.md

 	a(10), a(2), a(4), a(21), a(156), b(1), b(1), b(1)

 Then the chemical machine can start up to three concurrent reactions between some (randomly chosen) copies of `a` and `b`.
 Reactions will be scheduled to run concurrently, in random order, on some (unspecified number of) background threads.
-A possible result will be that two reactions are started at once, the machine prints
+The order in which molecules were injected does not directly affect the order in which reactions are started, and does not determine which of the molecules will be consumed first.
+A possible behavior of the machine is that two reactions are started at once, the machine prints

 	21 1
 	2 1